ErmiyasHailemichael/Creating-and-Presenting-Multiple-Flow-Charts/Basic-Flow-Chart.md

-# Hotel Booking Flow Chart
+# Rental Property Booking Flow Chart
+---

-## Basic Flow Chart: Room Inquiry Process
+## Basic Flow Chart: Business Inquiry Process

 This flow chart visually represents the step-by-step process a user follows to inquire about a hotel room, from landing on the homepage to receiving a confirmation message.

+---
 ### Purpose
 Show the step-by-step process a user goes through when making a room inquiry.